TomMcPh/WordleSolver/README.md

 Wordle's unsolvable: **11**<br/>
 The average guess: **3.68**<br/>

-This code is ready to be directly developed with a webscraper or grep tool, in order to run of the nytimes website. <br/> For now however, a word must be entered as the final word, and the computer will try and guess it.
+This code is ready to be directly developed with a webscraper or grep tool, in order to run off the nytimes website. <br/> For now however, a word must be entered as the final word, and the computer will try and guess it.
 This just needs to be altered with the webscraper.<br/>

 Guesses are as followed:<br/>